Intended Learners

 Description

-This 12-month online series will address the needs of anyone that is interested in teaching ophthalmologists in training and allied ophthalmic personnel.
-The series consists of 12 individual modules that will cover the foundational principles of instructing adult learners.
-Topics will include adult learning principles, principles and tools for assessment and online learning, teaching critical thinking, and more.
+This online series addresses the needs of anyone that is interested in teaching ophthalmologists in training and allied ophthalmic personnel.
+The series consists of 21 individual modules that cover the foundational principles of instructing adult learners.
+Topics include adult learning principles, principles and tools for assessment and online learning, teaching critical thinking, and more.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Cincinnati, The Ophthalmology Foundation & the PAAO.
 The University of Cincinnati is accredited by the ACCME to provide continuing medical education for physicians.